secretstartups/handbook/error-budgets/index.html.md

 ## What are error budgets?

-The Google SRE book is generally a recommended read, but specifically [the Embracing Risk chapter][embracing risk] covers in great detail the topic this page is aiming to cover.

-> Extreme reliability comes at a cost: maximizing stability limits how fast new features can be developed and how quickly products can be delivered to users, and dramatically increases their cost, which in turn reduces the numbers of features a team can afford to offer

-At GitLab, we are already highlighting [the Importance of Velocity][velocity].

-In the same chapter of the Google SRE book, under the ["Motivation for Error Budgets"][motivation] section, it states:
+The Google SRE book is generally a recommended read and under the ["Motivation for Error Budgets"][motivation] section, it states:

 > The error budget provides a clear, objective metric that determines how unreliable the service is allowed to be within a single quarter.
 This metric removes the politics from negotiations between the SREs and the product developers when deciding how much risk to allow.

 This is the goal we are striving for too, while also acknowledging that in order to arrive at the same level of sophistication, we need to take into account our specific situation, maturity and additional requirements.
 Our initial approach will directly tie Error Budget SLO with our existing approach to availability.
 However, in future iterations we look to further develop the importance of the Product Manager in setting SLO.
 The above-mentioned clarity between developers and SRE is achieved by the right SLO target which balances the importance of new feature work with the ongoing service expectations of users.

-## GitLab organizational requirements

-At the moment of writing this document in Q3 FY21, GitLab has several specific organizational requirements:

-1. GitLab operates publicly and transparently
-1. GitLab delivers both open source and a proprietary product
-1. GitLab is a monolithic application
-1. GitLab ships both a SaaS version and a self-managed installation methods for both types of product
-1. GitLab SaaS is using the same codebase as GitLab self-managed
-1. GitLab SaaS is deployed using unmodified deployment versions
-1. Product function is exclusively responsible for development prioritisation for both SaaS and self-managed
-1. Infrastructure department is responsible for SaaS availability
+## Why are we introducing error budgets?

-All of the above items contribute to the complexity of the already complex task of delivering a highly available SaaS platform.
+GitLab is a complex system that needs to be delivered as a highly available SaaS platform.
 Over the years, several processes have been introduced to address some of the challenges of maintaining feature delivery velocity while ensuring that the SaaS reliability continues to increase.

 The [Infradev Process](/handbook/engineering/workflow/#infradev) was created to prioritize resolving an issue after an incident or degradation has happened.
 While the process has proven to be successful, it is _event-focused_ and _event-driven_.

-In reality, the events causing reliability issues are often a culmination of a trend; this can be driven by the complexity of the feature but also by lack of insight into how the feature performs.

-Each of the teams at GitLab have a specific set of metrics on which team performance is measured on.
-This can often create differing short-term goals, which in turn can cause prioritization challenges.
+The [Engineering Allocation Process](/handbook/engineering/#engineering-allocation) was created to address long term team efficiency, performance and security items.

+The initial iteration of error budgets at GitLab aims to introduce objective data and establish a system that will create greater insight into how individual features are performing over an extended period of time.
+This can be used by the organization to correctly allocate focus, ensure that the risk is well balanced and that the system as a whole remains healthier for extended periods of time.

 Assigning error budgets down to the feature category sets a baseline for specific features, which in turn should ensure alignment on prioritizing what's important for GitLab SaaS.

-The initial iteration of error budgets at GitLab aims to introduce and establish a system that will create greater insight into how individual features are performing over a longer period of time.
-This can be used by the organization to correctly allocate focus, ensure that the risk is well balanced and that the system as a whole remains healthier for extended periods of time.

 # The Error Budget Policy for GitLab.com